SakthivelKrishnamurthi/alumni-connect/README.md

 # alumni-connect
-an application for alumni mentorship programme for students
+an application for alumni mentorship programme of students